 There are ten fully-networked PCs, and an all-in-one printer, scanner and photocopier.
 All rooms in the library have wireless connectivity.
-The library garden provides a popular 'plein air' alternative quiet study area, offering full connectivity to the network.
+The library garden provides a popular outdoor quiet study area, offering full connectivity to the network.

 Opening times and contacts